-Trying to define what love is obviously a very difficult if not impossible thing to do.
+Trying to define love is a very difficult if not impossible thing to do.

 It is easier in a way to show what love is not.
-Any type of loving and individual must at its core have a sense of respect for the integrity and life of the other person.
-When people are in any way exploited, such respect is non-existent.
+Any type of loving an individual must at its core have a sense of respect for the integrity and life of the other person.
+When people are in any way exploited, such respect or love is non-existent.

-Looking at it logically, an intervention is a getting together of people who care about the individual, who try to shut that individual into agreeing to go into rehab seeking treatment in order to deal with their alcoholism or addiction.
+Looking at it logically, an intervention is a getting together of people who care about the individual, who try to force that individual into agreeing to go into rehab or seek treatment to deal with their alcoholism or addiction.

 The mindset behind an intervention is often that the sense of pressure from the family will make the individual see sense and do what he should have done some time ago.

-What people never really see is the emotional damage that may be done to an alcoholic by way of the intervention making them feel trapped, and forced to do something against their will.
+What people never really see is the emotional damage that may be done to an alcoholic by way of the intervention making them feel trapped, and forcing them to do something against their will.

-The reason this matter so much is because an alcoholic will see his relationship with alcohol differently to people who are not an alcoholic.
+The reason this matters so much is that an alcoholic will see their relationship with alcohol differently from people who are not alcoholics.

 The external chaos is real for everyone to see.
 But other people cannot see inside the mind of the alcoholic.